 Self-Acceptance

 The process of identity formation regarding sexuality differs in length and difficulty.
 Self-acceptance may be central to understanding struggles experienced by lesbians.
 Many respondents noted sexuality was a reason for self-harm but “not anymore” (Participant 74), such that when participants were working out their identity, they turned to self-harm but have since accepted themselves and no longer self-harm.

+It’s (sexuality) not a reason I self-harm anymore as

+I've learned to accept not everyone will be happy

+with it but that’s not my problem.”
+(Participant 83)

 This illustrates how increased self-acceptance reduced the need to cope with stressors associated with their sexuality: for one participant in particular they “learned to accept not everyone will be happy with it (their sexuality) but that’s not my problem” (Participant 62).

 Internalised Homophobia and Shame